BirkhoffLee/NamelessMC-docker/README.md

 # Deployment
 You have to manually install Docker first if you don't have it installed on your server.
 Check out the official install guide here: https://docs.docker.com/engine/installation.

+If you want to specify the version of NamelessMC you want to run, please head to https://github.com/BirkhoffLee/NamelessMC-docker#manually-run-commands.

 ## Using docker-compose (automated)
 For this method of deploying, you will need to install `docker-compose` for quick deploying, if you don't have it:
 ```